Precipitation

 Condensation and Sublimation: When air reaches its dew point, vapor settles on cloud condensation nuclei (CCN) like dust or salt.
 Condensation forms liquid drops above 0°C, while sublimation (deposition) creates ice crystals in freezing temperatures.

 "It is a paradox I’ve pondered many times: life-giving rain requires "impurities" like soot or salt to even exist.
-This suggests to me that purity, in a meteorological sense, is actually a state of barrenness."
+This suggests to me that purity, in a meteorological sense, is actually a state of barrenness.
+This is because, in a perfectly pure atmosphere, water vapor would remain in a gaseous state even at high supersaturation, as it lacks the catalytic surfaces provided by aerosols to trigger the transition from vapor to liquid—effectively rendering the sky incapable of nourishing the Earth."

 If the temperature is above 0°C, water droplets form (condensation).
 If below 0°C, the vapor turns directly into ice crystals (sublimation).